 Pill imprint 213 has been identified as Alprazolam (orally disintegrating) 1 mg.

-Alprazolam is used in the treatment of anxiety; panic disorder; depression; tinnitus; dysautonomia and belongs to the drug class benzodiazepines.
+Alprazolam is used in the treatment of anxiety; depression; panic disorder; tinnitus; dysautonomia (and more), and belongs to the drug class benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
 Alprazolam 1 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 1 mg